 \begin{dfn} A \emph{real form} of a complex toric variety ${T\curvearrowright X}$ is a real toric variety ${T'\curvearrowright X'}$ together with an isomorphism of complex toric varieties $\phi:(T'_\C\curvearrowright X'_\C)\rightarrow (T\curvearrowright X)$.
 An equivalence between real forms of $T\curvearrowright X$ is a toric isomorphism between the two real toric varieties whose complexification is compatible with the toric isomorphisms with $T\curvearrowright X$. \end{dfn}

 The complexification of a real toric variety is naturally endowed with a toric real structure.
 It leads to a functor from the groupoid of real forms of $T\curvearrowright X$ to its groupoid of toric real structures.
 It is an equivalence of categories.
-This follows from the fact that the union two $T$-stable affine open set of the complex toric variety $T\curvearrowright X$ is always quasi-projective.
+This follows from the fact that the union two $T$-invariant affine open set of the complex toric variety $T\curvearrowright X$ is always quasi-projective.
 More details about this argument are given by R. Terpereau in the second paragraph of the section 4.1 of his survey \cite{Ronan_survey}.

 \paragraph{Fan of a Real Toric Variety.} Let $T\curvearrowright X$ be a real toric variety.
-The real structure $\sigma$ permutes the toric orbits of $X_\C$ just as $\tau$ permutes the cones of the fan of $X_\C$, cf. Proposition~1.19 of \cite{Huruguen:2011aa}.
+The real structure $\sigma$ permutes the toric orbits of $X_\C$ just as $\tau$ permutes the cones of the fan of $X_\C$, \textit{cf.} \cite[Proposition 1.19]{Huruguen:2011aa}.
 It motivates the following definition.

-\begin{dfn} Let $T\curvearrowright X$ be a real toric variety, its \emph{fan} is the fan of the complexification $T_\C\curvearrowright X_\C$ endowed with the action of the Galois group.
+\begin{dfn} Let $T\curvearrowright X$ be a real toric variety.
+Its \emph{fan} is the fan $C$ of the complexification $T_\C\curvearrowright X_\C$ endowed with the action of the Galois group.
 As such, the couple $(N;C)$ is an \dl\;endowed with an involution $\tau$ that permutes the cones of $C$.
-A cone is said to be \emph{stable} or \emph{invariant} whenever it is fixed, not necessarily point-wise, by the involution.
-The set of stable cones is denoted by $C^\tau$. \end{dfn}
+A cone is said to be \emph{invariant} whenever it is fixed, not necessarily point-wise, by the involution.
+The set of invariant cones is denoted by $C^\tau$. \end{dfn}

 As in the complex case, the fan of $T\curvearrowright X$ retains a lot of information about the action.
-However, in this case, the stable objects are not parametrised by the cones of $C$ but rather by stable cones.
+However, in this case, the $T$-invariant objects are not parametrised by the cones of $C$ but rather by $\Z/2$-invariant cones.
 The real versions of the bijections (\ref{eq:bij_aff_cone_C}), (\ref{eq:bij_orb_cone_C}), and (\ref{eq:bij_subvar_cone_C}) take the forms of an increasing bijection:

 a decreasing bijection:

 and another decreasing bijection: